Florence Nightingale Maternity Hospital: Renewal

-Plans for renewal of the building were announced by The People SA another non profit organization working with the local community to support Florence House and the Malaika Orphanage.
-A privately-owned Waste management group Averda assisted The People SA, with phase 1 of the transformation of The Florence Nightingale.
+Plans for renewal of the building were announced by The People SA, another non profit organization working with the local community to support Florence House, and the Malaika Orphanage.
+Privately owned waste management group Averda assisted The People SA, with phase one of the transformation of The Florence Nightingale.

 Spatial Changes in Hillbrow

-The Florence fitted into the surrounding area, known as “Hospital Hill”, or the Hillbrow Health Precinct (HHP).
-According to the Joburg Development Agency both public and private health facilities were are supposed to be combined.
+The Florence fit into the surrounding area, known as “Hospital Hill”, or the Hillbrow Health Precinct (HHP).
+According to the Joburg Development Agency, both public and private health facilities were supposed to be combined.
 Medical facilities in the area have included the Old Johannesburg General Hospital, Charlotte Maxeke, Donald Gordon Medical Centre, Brenthurst and Park Lane Clinics, and the Wits Medical School.
-Phase two and three where complete community upliftment is realized, have not been implemented.
+Phase two and three, where complete community upliftment is realized, have not been implemented.
 The Florence Nightingale Maternity Hospital is no more and the Florence has been designated as a dark building and a fire hazard.